 Below is a summary of the significant management accomplishments over the last ten years for the Preserve.
-This is not an exhaustive list of all the management activities that have occurred, but more of a summary of the significant accomplishments.
+This is not an exhaustive list of all the management activities that have occurred, but a brief highlight of the significant accomplishments over the last ten years.